 I’m so honored that Jesus endured and fulfilled His purpose for us to have all that He invites us into.

 With an invitation, you get to make the next decision.
 If you check yes, you have the opportunity to experience something great.
-You have the opportunity to sit at the table with the other special guests who took the time to be present and in the moment for this special event.
+You have the opportunity to sit at the table with the other special guests who took the time to be present and at the moment for this special event.
 And who is more special than our Lord and Savior?
 Who would ever endure all of that for us?
 And who extends the invitation time and time again no matter how many times we fall?

 I can recall many instances in life, where I circled yes and no.